sidhmads/CS4225-BigDataProject/README.md

 - This will create `lrModel` directory that contains the trained model and a `dictionary.pkl` file that contains the labels used to train the model

 ### Predicting the results
-- Place the images to be predicted in `predict_images` directory
+- Place the images to be predicted in `media` directory
 - Run this command in the terminal
 ```
 spark-submit --packages databricks:spark-deep-learning:1.5.0-spark2.4-s_2.11 ./predict.py